 The cost of living in your destination could be used as justification for a higher base salary.
 The most expensive cost for expats is often housing.
 In Dubai, for example, housing is the single largest contributor to living costs, while most other things are fairly inexpensive.
 On the other hand, if an employer is already paying for your housing, your new destination's higher cost of living might not be reflected in a salary increase.

 Before you start negotiating, make sure you've already researched what your highest expenses will be, and back that up by quoting prices.
-Visit the cost of living section relevant to you on Expat Arrivals, search the web and consult the Mercer Cost of Living survey.
+Visit the cost of living section relevant to you on Expat Arrivals, search the web and consult the Mercer Cost of Living Survey.

 Housing and accommodation

 Accommodation costs are perhaps the largest variable in negotiating a contract.
-This is a large amount of money that companies often don't pay for their local employees, and they may be reluctant to include it as part of your relocation perks.
+This is a large amount of money that companies don't usually pay for their local employees, and they may be reluctant to include it as part of your relocation perks.
 Its significance changes greatly, however, depending on your destination.
-Some expats in India find themselves unable afford housing up to the standard of what they had in their home country.
+Some expats in India find themselves unable to afford housing that is up to the standard of what they had in their home country.
 In a less expensive city, though, housing may be overlooked to negotiate for other benefits or a higher salary.

 An accommodation benefit may either be in the form of an allowance to be spent on accommodation each month or, less frequently, paid-for accommodation in an apartment, compound or villa already owned or rented by the company.